jordanj-pl/Emakina-SelfTest/README.md

 - Clone repository using `git clone` or download zip file and unpack in convienient location.
 - Run `pod update`.
 - Open file Emakina-SelfTest.xcworkspace e.g. `open Emakina-SelfTest.xcworkspace`
-- Change bundler identifier to whatever you get used to use in your organisation, preferabli starting with reverse domain.
+- Change bundle identifier to whatever you get used to use in your organisation, preferably starting with reverse domain.
-- If running on physical device make sure to download matching provisioning profiles or set `Automatically Manage Signing`
+- If running on physical device make sure to download matching provisioning profile or set `Automatically Manage Signing`

 ## Notes

 Let me apologise for misspelling your company name - some directories are called Emikana, not Emakina. :-(

-I did not have time to write unit tests, this app is small and simle but providing significant testing coverage may take lot of time.
+I did not have time to write unit tests, this app is small and simple but providing significant testing coverage may take lot of time.
 It was not a requirement as per task description.

 I used Xcode 11 instead of Xcode 10 as per task description.
 It should not make any difference, the app is compatible with iOS 11.0 and newer.